Skip to content

 Choose timeouts based on your task, not defaults:

-# Quick scrape — short timeout to avoid paying for idle sessions
+# Quick task — short timeout to avoid paying for idle computers

 with client.computer.create(